NotSooShariff/spamwarden-api/README.md

 The project is organized as follows:

 - `app.py`: The Flask application file that runs the API.
-- `Mail_Spam_Detection.ipynb`: The Jupyter Notebook containing the machine learning model development and training process.
+- `source-model.ipynb`: The Jupyter Notebook containing the machine learning model development and training process.
 - `model.pkl`: A pre-trained machine learning model for spam detection.
 - `README.md`: This readme file.
 - `requirements.txt`: A file listing the required Python packages.